The-curs0r/marching-cubes/README.md

 Implementation of marching cubes algorithm in C++ .

+## About
+* Vertex coordinates and face normals generated on the GPU using a compute shader.
+* Simplex noise at each point used as density function.
+* For smooth (Gouraud) shading, vertices are indexed and the vertex normals are calculated on the CPU.

 ## How To Run This On Windows
 * Clone the repository including the submodules using :
 ```properties